 Get Paid to Learn Culinary Arts

 Imagine getting paid to work in a great New York restaurant before you've even graduated.
 Many New York culinary degree programs require externships where you work in a professional kitchen setting.
-Not only can you get real life food service experience, many externships also provide financial compensation that can help you through school.
+Not only can you get real life food service experience, some externships may even offer financial assistance that can help you through school.

 Working and Still Need Help Paying for Culinary School?